akto-api-security/tests-library/remediation/AUTH_BYPASS_PASSWORD_RESET.md

 ### Step 5: Secure Token Transmission
 Use HTTPS for sending password reset emails which includes the token.
 This prevents network eavesdropping and the potential for token theft.

-Remember to keep your software components and servers up-to-date to ensure that any known vulnerabilities are patched.

-## Note
-The given code snippets are in Python, and are purely conceptual.
-The actual implementation may vary and might require additional security measures based on your particular scenario and requirements.